strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 Collection Occasion Key
 ^^^^^^^^^^^^^^^^^^^^^^^

-This is a number or code assigned to each collection occasion in the flexible funding pool.
+This is a number or code assigned to each collection occasion of outcome measures.
 The Collection Occasion Key is unique and stable for each collection occasion at the level of the organisation.

 :Field name: ColocKey